Estimated reading time: 9 minutes

 To mark these customers in your Shopify store as tax-exempt.
 Go to “Customers”, then “Add Customer”:

 Then make sure the “Collect tax” box is deselected, and you can enter a reason as to why:

-We hope this blog contains helpful information to get your sales tax settings configured.
-Some of the information provided has probably brought up more questions.
-If you’re business is larger than $500K in annual sales, you are reaching a point where you may need help from sales tax experts.
+We hope this blog and video contain helpful information to get your sales tax settings configured.
+Some of the information provided has probably brought up more questions and we’re happy to help you get the answers.
+If you’re not finding all the answers you need here, you are welcome to schedule a consultation with one of our sales tax experts.

 You may also find it helpful to take our sales tax maturity assessment to clearly see where you are and how to get the help you need.
 If your business is larger than $1M in annual sales, you are reaching a point where you may need help from appropriate tax experts.
 Please don’t hesitate to reach out to LedgerGurus for help on this subject or other e-commerce accounting needs.

 Regardless of whether you’re ready to outsource or not, we encourage you to download our 10 Steps to Ensure Sales Tax Doesn’t Burn Down Your eCommerce Business.
 It is a complete guide to online sales tax compliance and will help you have much more peace of mind with this issue.

 Our final recommendation is that you check out our masterclass The Uncomplicated Truth about Sales Tax.
 Make note, especially, of the three things you must NOT do when you’re setting up your sales tax.
 Believe me, you don’t want to miss it!